DohBae/LHL-Midterm-/README.md

 ### Login Clarity
 Right now, graphically, it's not clear whether you're logged in or not.
 That could be clearer in future implementation.

+### Share Button
+Right now, the URL that is copied to the clipboard using the Share Quiz button doesn't copy the correct URL.
+But, the URL can still be copied and shared easily.

 ## Future Development

 ### Detailed Results